Art and Exhibits

-The Tuskegee Airmen were the first African American fighter pilot unit in the U.S. Air Corps, who helped pave the way for desegregation in the military.
+The Tuskegee Airmen were the first African American fighter pilot unit in the U.S. Army Air Corps, which helped pave the way for desegregation in the military.
 They’re also known as the “Red Tails” because of the distinctive color on their fighter planes.

-The son of a Methodist minister, Woodhouse grew up in Roxbury, MA with an ambition of becoming a teacher, but the attack on Pearl Harbor in December 1941 prompted his mother to ask him to enlist and serve the country.
+The son of a Methodist minister, Brigadier General Enoch O’Dell “Woody” Woodhouse grew up in Roxbury, MA with the ambition of becoming a teacher, but the attack on Pearl Harbor in December 1941 prompted his mother to ask him to enlist and serve the country.

 Woodhouse attended Boston English High, where he joined the ROTC.
 Before his graduation in 1944, his parents signed his enlistment papers on his 17th birthday to serve in World War II.